kumahq/kuma/docs/generated/kuma-cp.md

       healthyThreshold: 1 # ENV: KUMA_DP_SERVER_HDS_CHECK_HEALTHY_THRESHOLD
       # UnhealthyThreshold is a number of unhealthy health checks required before a host is marked unhealthy
       unhealthyThreshold: 1 # ENV: KUMA_DP_SERVER_HDS_CHECK_UNHEALTHY_THRESHOLD

-# Intercommunication CP configuration
-interCp:
-  # Catalog configuration.
-Catalog keeps a record of all live CP instances in the zone.
-  catalog:
-    # Indicates an address on which other control planes can communicate with this CP.
-    # If empty then it's autoconfigured by taking the first IP of the nonloopback network interface.
-    instanceAddress: "" # ENV: KUMA_INTER_CP_CATALOG_INSTANCE_ADDRESS
-    # Interval on which CP will send heartbeat to a leader.
-    heartbeatInterval: 5s # ENV: KUMA_INTER_CP_CATALOG_HEARTBEAT_INTERVAL
-    # Interval on which CP will write all instances to a catalog.
-    writerInterval: 15s # ENV: KUMA_INTER_CP_CATALOG_WRITER_INTERVAL
-  # Intercommunication CP server configuration
-  server:
-    # Port of the inter-cp server
-    port: 5683 # ENV: KUMA_INTER_CP_SERVER_PORT
-    # TlsMinVersion the minimum version of TLS
-    tlsMinVersion: "TLSv1_2" # ENV: KUMA_INTER_CP_SERVER_TLS_MIN_VERSION
-    # TlsMaxVersion the maximum version of TLS
-    tlsMaxVersion: # ENV: KUMA_INTER_CP_SERVER_TLS_MAX_VERSION
-    # TlsCipherSuites the list of cipher suites
-    tlsCipherSuites: [ ] # ENV: KUMA_INTER_CP_SERVER_TLS_CIPHER_SUITES

 # Access Control configuration
 access: